jbrambleDC/flitterFlask/README.md

 http://flitterfavmed.herokuapp.com/

 ###note on heroku deployment:
 The code used to deploy on Heroku is slightly different than the code in this repo, one must change their config file so that SQLALCHEMY_DATABASE_URI points at a postgresql database that has been added to the heroku app.
 Refer to the Flask Mega Tutorial, as well Source #4 for detailed walkthrough of Heroku Deployment for flask apps.
 Doing this also requires the Heroku deployment to have a list of dependencies called requirements.txt(that also contains psycopg2, and a Procfile.
-These files tell Heroku which dependencies to get, and how to create the database and run the app.
+These files tell Heroku which dependencies to get, and how to create the database and run the app. navigate to http://flitterfavmed.herokuapp.com/flitter/user/jordanbramble to see a sample user with some sample posts that demonstrate pagination

 ##Project Requirements: